ansys/pymechanical-env/README.rst

 Overview
 --------
-``ansys-mechanical-env`` supports ``PyMechanical`` in Linux environment.
+``ansys-mechanical-env`` supports the ``ansys-mechanical-core`` package and is only intended for use on Linux operating systems.
+It includes the ability to:

-- Finds the version and location of mechanical or gives user an option to provide version number to find the location
+- Find the version and location of the Mechanical installation on the system.
+- Find the location of the Mechanical installation given a user specified version.
-- Loads all environment variable necessary for PyMechanical.
+- Load all environment variables necessary for executing embedded instances of PyMechanical in Linux.

 How to install